On the minimal forts of trees: Preliminaries

 \section{Preliminaries}

-Throughout this article, we let $\mathbb{G}$ denote the set of all finite simple unweighted graphs.
-For each $G\in\mathbb{G}$, we have $G=(V,E)$, where $V$ is the vertex set, $E$ is the edge set, and $\{u,v\}\in E$ if and only if $u\neq v$ and there is an edge between vertices $u$ and $v$.
+Throughout this article, we let $G=(V,E)$ denote a finite simple unweighted graph, where $V$ is the vertex set, $E$ is the edge set, and $uv\in E$ if and only if $u\neq v$ and there is an edge between vertices $u$ and $v$.
 If the context is not clear, we use $V(G)$ and $E(G)$ to specify the vertex set and edge set of $G$, respectively.
 The \emph{order} of $G$ is denoted by $n=\abs{V}$ and the \emph{size} of $G$ is denoted by $m=\abs{E}$; when $m=0$, we refer to $G$ as the \emph{empty graph}.